TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/gatewaymigration.md

 ## **Recommended Steps**

-1. Ensure that you do not have any hard coded IP addresses in your outgoing firewall rules or any other outbound network restrictions in your environment.
+1. Ensure that you do not have any hard-coded IP addresses in your outgoing firewall rules or any other outbound network restrictions in your environment.

 2. Ensure to include the newer IP addresses to your NSGs, as per the documentation below.